 If you are a grant seeker new to the game, it can become overwhelming knowing where to start.
 You’ll quickly discover new words, such as RFP or LOI, and realize that writing a grant application is not as easy as you think.
-So before diving in with GrantWatch.com or GrantWriterTeam.com, here is some key advice from our experienced team.
+So before diving in with GrantWatch.com, here is some key advice from our experienced team.

 1. Who Can Apply For Grants?

-Grants are intended for programs, projects, activities or services that benefit the community.
-Historically, most funding is geared toward nonprofits; 501(c)3 organizations, municipalities, government agencies, townships, schools and IHES (institutes of higher education).
+Grants are mainly for programs, projects, activities or services that benefit the community.
+Historically, most funding is for nonprofits; 501(c)3 organizations, municipalities, government agencies, townships, schools and IHES (institutes of higher education).

 There are also grants available to individuals.
 Individual grants are mainly for researchers, scientists, teachers, and artists – again, referring back to projects that benefit the community.
-Grants can also be found for low-income families and financial assistance for residents in eligible areas.
+Also, you can find grantl for low-income families, as well as financial assistance for residents in eligible areas.
 If you are an individual seeking financial assistance, you could also visit benefits.gov, contact your local ministry, create a crowdfunding campaign or call 211 on your phone to discover assistance programs available in your area.

 Pro Tip: Always choose your location to match the same state as your tax return address or tax-exempt status, regardless of if you service outside your state.